 After 12 months of working for another cabinet maker in London James decided to rent a workshop in Devon and started designing and manufacturing kitchens.
 He was working in London for a client whose builder was impressed by his work and suggested that he find a showroom in Richmond.

 James needed to borrow money to rent the showroom and found that the banks wouldn’t help because it was a new business venture.
-As James owned his own home without a mortgage, he couldn’t understand why the banks wouldn’t invest in the expansion of his existing and successful business.
 It was an extremely frustrating period for James until he came across Folk2folk.

 James said, "We knew a few people locally who had used Folk2Folk and spoke highly of them.
 So we contacted them to see if they could help finance our showroom in Richmond.
 We found them extremely efficient and easy to deal with.
 After a straightforward application and decision process, the money came through in a couple of weeks and I was able to rent the showroom.
 I would recommend them to others wanting to borrow money to help grow their business."